Skip to main content

 Amount Thresholds

-• Minimum Amount: Only settle deposits above this threshold
+• Minimum Amount: Only settle when the amount is above this threshold

 • Maximum Amount: Cap the size of individual settlements